women view the ob/gyn as another errand to run. You might want

 pill, and get out of there before you’re late for work, as

 fast as you can.
-But, taking a few extra minutes to voice your concerns
+But, taking a few extra minutes to voice your

-really concerns them about their gynecological health.
+about what really concerns them about their gynecological health.

 You might be surprised to know your ob/gyn really wants you to